Read Time: 3 Minutes|

 Cottage-style houses include steep roof pitches and cross gables, arched doors, casement windows with small panes, and brick, stone, or stucco siding.
 This style was originally prevalent in the Northeast, however, searches on travel sites such as Airbnb and Vrbo feature cottage-style homes across the entire country.

 No matter what style you decide on, knowing how much house you can afford is always a good idea before embarking on your search.
 Newrez can help you get into your dream home.
-Use our mortgage calculator to estimate how much home you could buy and get your mortgage process started by contacting one of our Loan Advisors.
+Use our mortgage calculator to estimate how much home you could buy and get your mortgage process started.